gravitational/teleport/rfd/0065-distributed-tracing.md

 message ExportSpanResponse {}
 ```

-We could limit the number of spans that are sent to the Auth server by adding a `--trace` flag to all the commands which
-defaulted to false.
-If and only if the `--trace` flag is set to true, the spans would be sent to the Auth server.
-We
+By default, no spans will be captured and exported from the various tools mentioned above.
+In order to initiate collecting spans the
+`--trace` flag must be explicitly provided.
+For example `tsh --trace ssh root@ubuntu` will capture and forward all spans
+to the auth server for further propagation on to the telemetry backend.
+When the `--trace` flag is provided the sampling
+rate will be set to `1`, meaning record all spans.
+Teleport will respect the sampling rate of remote spans, meaning that
+even if the configured sampling rate of Teleport is `0`, when it receives a request which has a remote span already set
+to be sampled, then all spans in response to said request will also be sampled and exported.
+This allows the full trace
+to be captured in response to `--trace` even if Teleport wouldn't have otherwise sampled the spans.

-could further limit the number of spans that got exported from the Auth server by requiring the user to have a certain
+We could further limit the number of spans that got exported from the Auth server by requiring the user to have a certain
 role.
 Without having the role, the Auth server would log a warning and return instead of forwarding the spans on to the
 telemetry backend.

+An optional `--trace-exporter` flag could also be provided to allow users to direct their traces to a particular exporter.
+If not provided, and `--trace` was set then traces would be forwarded to the Auth server.
+Allowing users to supply their
+own exporter could be helpful for debugging purposes when users want to use a file exporter.

 ### Security

 Turning Teleport into a span forwarder could be misused by malicious users to potentially inject fake spans, or try and
 overwhelm the telemetry backend.
 Limiting who has the ability to exports spans to a particular role would reduce the
 attack surface.

+All forwarded spans will have the identity that exported that spans added as the attribute `teleport.forwarded.for`.
+This
+will allow an upstream collectors to potentially filter out spans.

 As with logging, there is a potential to leak sensitive information in the span attributes and events.